amiyamandal-dev/pyz3/pyZ3-template/USAGE.md

 ### Zig Not Found

-Pydust automatically installs Zig.
+pyZ3 automatically installs Zig.
 If you see "zig not found":

 ```bash
 poetry run python -m ziglang version